Lady and the Tramp: Lawsuit

-Peggy Lee was asked to help promote the 1987 VHS release, for which she was paid an honorarium for $500.
+Peggy Lee, who had originally been paid $3,500, was asked to help promote the 1987 VHS release, for which she was paid an honorarium for $500.
 Lee contended Disney had breached the 1952 contract she had signed with the studio, which denied Disney the right to make "transcriptions for sale to the public" without her approval.
 Disney CEO Michael Eisner refused to pay Lee her share of the royalties.
 On November 16, 1988, Lee sued the Walt Disney Company for breach of contract, claiming that she retained the rights to transcriptions of the music, arguing that videotape editions were transcriptions.
 Her lawyers demanded $50 million in damages for compensation.
 In March 1991, Lee was awarded $2.3 million for breach of contract, plus $500,000 for unjust enrichment, $600,000 for illegal use of Lee's voice and $400,000 for the use of her name.
 From the $72 million Disney had earned in videocassette sales, by 1995, Lee's award was estimated to be four percent of the sales.

 In October 1992, the California Court of Appeals upheld the judgement that Disney had to pay Lee over $3 million in compensation.
 Though videocassettes did not exist when Lee signed her contract with Disney, she nevertheless had retained the rights to phonograph recordings and transcriptions of the film.
 Stephen Lachs, a Los Angeles County Superior Court judge, later ruled that videocassettes were considered under the category of transcriptions.
 In December 1992, the California Supreme Court denied a hearing on Disney's appeal of lower-court rulings, which upheld the studio had committed breach of contract.